xiaolai/regular-investing-in-box/docs/en/README.md

 ### 1.2.1 It is best to invest in mainstream blockchain assets

 In the new round of trends, mainstream blockchain assets will receive disproportionate attention.
 The market has been educated by the bull and bear markets of 2017 and 2018, and the "blind optimism" around new tokens has been fully deflated.
 Projects that raise millions just based on writing a white paper have been discredited.
 In the new round, the assets that may see huge appreciation are either mainstream assets or multi-level marketing (MLM) assets.
-The reason to stairway from MLM assets isn't that they can't make money -- actually, they can make a lot of money! -- but because they can't succeed over the long term, and are thus not suitable choices for regular investing.
+The reason to stay away from MLM assets isn't that they can't make money -- actually, they can make a lot of money! -- but because they can't succeed over the long term, and are thus not suitable choices for regular investing.
 Regular investors invest through more than one cycle, and thus they can only choose long-term investments.
-So between mainstream assets and MLM assets, we can only choose mainstream assets.
+So, between mainstream assets and MLM assets, we can only choose mainstream assets.

-### 1.2.2 Be in accordance with the internal logic of the development of blockchain technology
+### 1.2.2 The internal logic of the development of blockchain technology

 After eight years of observation, investment, practice and thinking, I believe that there is a development path that blockchain technology will follow in changing the world: